astr0Nika/PersonalFinanceTracker/BackendPersonalFinanceTracker/README.md

 - **Microsoft.EntityFrameworkCore** 9.0.5
   - Abstractions
   - Relational
-  - Sqlite
+  - SqlServer
   - Tools
+- **Microsoft.Extensions.Configuration.FileExtensions** 9.0.5
+- **Microsoft.Extensions.Configuration.Json** 9.0.5
 - **Swashbuckle.AspNetCore** 8.1.1

 ## Database

-`TransactionContextFactory` class will add the context to the service collection.
-One of the functions in the class should be called from API `Programm.cs`.

-**Currently in use** is the Sqlite Database which file is located in Local AppData Folder.
+**Currently in use** is the Local SQL Server.
+Path needs to be defined in appsettings.json.

-**Exchanging** where the Sqlite will be saved can currently be done in the function itself.